multigraph/js-multigraph/README.md

 Development
 ===========

-To work on the _nodify_ branch of Multigraph, prepare your computer by installing the required dev tools:
+To work on the Multigraph code, prepare your computer by installing the required dev tools:

 * npm